kcyt/IntegratedPIFu/README.md

 While we cannot really render human parsing maps, we can get pseudo-groundtruths using a pre-trained model.
 Go to https://github.com/kcyt/Self-Correction-Human-Parsing and follow the instructions to obtain human parsing maps from the rgb images rendered in the "rendering_script/buffer_fixed_full_mesh" folder.
 Put the results (a 'render_human_parse_results' folder) into "rendering_script".
 Each subject should have a separate subfolder (e.g. "rendering_script/render_human_parse_results/0510/rendered_parse_180.npy")

 ## To Run :
 Run the script train_integratedPIFu.py.
 Configuration can be set in lib/options.py file.
+The default options in lib/options.py are used to train the HighResIntegrator.
+If you do not want to use an already-trained/pre-trained PIFu, you can start training a PIFu by setting the options in lib/options.py to the default options set in lib/options_lowResPIFu.
+We will simplify and streamline these procedures in the near future.